har1eyk/Create-Attenance-List-Using-Zoom/README.md

-# Create an Attendance Spreadsheet using Zoom reports.
+# Create an Attendance Spreadsheet Using Zoom Reports
 I have fifty students.
 I need to know which ones are attending lectures.
 It's possible to download a usage report from Zoom for each class, but over a few class with many students this becomes a forboding aggregation.
 To complicate matters, students can log onto the class with a different name or user email.

-# Python to the Rescue
+# Python Does the Aggregation
 I wrote a script to aggregate student names and emails and extend it by class dates.
 Rather than "yes/no" attendance, the table is instead filled with class attendance time (minutes).

 |       Name        |       Email        | 1-Sep | 3-Sep | 4-Sep | 8-Sep | 10-Sep | 11-Sep |